 The two-day pain rehabilitation program provides adults with chronic pain with an overview of skills for self-managing pain.
 Staff focuses on helping people whose pain can't be cured to learn which aspects of their pain and life they can control.

-People that struggle with chronic pain that negatively affects their functioning and moods, or whose life, personal and work abilities are in decline, may be appropriate candidates for the two-day program.
+People who struggle with chronic pain that negatively affects their ability to function and quality of life, or whose personal and work abilities are in decline, may be appropriate candidates for the two-day program.

 Candidates for the two-day program may not be able to attend the three-week program because of time limitations or financial concerns.

-The program uses a cognitive behavioral model to teach people coping skills to manage pain, while preventing further decline in function, preventing increasing medication usage or preventing relying on medical care.
+The program uses a cognitive behavioral model to teach people coping skills to manage pain, while improving function, discontinuing pain medication and reducing unnecessary health care utilization.

 - Stress management